 Winter Is Coming

 Winter can bring many nasty surprises to your home if you do not prepare for it.
 To winterize your house begin outside by covering your air conditioner and removing any window units.

 Next, break out a ladder and inspect your roof and gutters for debris, such as leaves and sticks.
 Removing this will let melting snow drain properly.
 While you’re at it, look for damaged or missing shingles that may lead to leaks.

 Take a look at the trees near your house; are any branches close enough to cause damage should they break off in an ice storm?
 Trimming these may be a pain, but it will be much better than having a branch crashing through your roof.
 No one wants a branch landing in their lap while relaxing beside the fireplace.

 Make sure to have your chimney checked for soot buildup before the temperatures drop.
 Leaves and bird nests can also make for potential fire hazards if not taken care of.

 While inspecting the outside of your house, ensure all of the external lights are operational.
 This can help you avoid a spill on ice that may be hiding in the dark.
 If your windows have weep holes, clean these out to make sure water doesn’t collect in the window frames and eventually make its way into your house.

 Once you have completed your outdoor maintenance, head back indoors and look up.
-Most ceiling fans have an option to reverse the direction they spin.
+Most ceiling fans have the option to reverse the direction they spin.
 Setting this clockwise will pull cool air up and push heat down from the ceiling along the walls (in the opposite direction of what you want in the summer).

 Test your fire alarms and carbon monoxide detectors, and replace any batteries you fear may be nearing the end of their useful life.
 Next, vacuum your heating vents to remove the buildup there.
 You should also clean the exhaust hood of your oven, as this is likely to see more use in the colder months.